dotnet/AspNetCore.Docs/aspnetcore/fundamentals/static-files.md

 ## Serve static files

 Static files are stored within the web root (*\<content-root>/wwwroot*) folder.
 See [Content root](xref:fundamentals/index#content-root) and [Web root](xref:fundamentals/index#web-root) for more information.
-Set the content root as the current directory so that your project's web root is accessible during development.
+Set the content root to the current directory so that your project's web root is accessible during development.

 [!code-csharp[](../common/samples/WebApplication1/Program.cs?highlight=5&start=12&end=22)]